David Williams (Alaska architect)

-David Williams was an architect and community planner.
+David Williams was an American architect and community planner.
 He worked in the Washington, D.C. office of Federal Emergency Relief Administration (FERA).

 Early in his professional career he worked in Tampico, Mexico for Gulf Oil as a civil engineer.
 He designed a building for prefabrication that was widely used by Gulf and other oil companies.

 In 1935, he met with President Franklin D. Roosevelt, who was "fascinated" with David's ideas.

 A number of his works are listed on the U.S. National Register of Historic Places.